Children and Youth for Domestic Peace

 - trying to be perfect

 - eating or appetite problems

-The program may also include support, education and groups for parents.
+The program may also include support, approved education and groups for parents.

 CYDP also does educational talks/workshops in the community upon request as well as run groups in the local schools.